 But the original Sorento was clearly out of sync with the crossover craze.
-Nowadays, most consumers want the more fuel-efficient and better handling qualities that carlike (unibody) architecture provides.
+Nowadays, most consumers want the better efficiency and handling that carlike (unibody) architecture provides.
 So Kia provided precisely that with its second- and third-generation Sorento models.
 These newer Sorentos are among the best picks for a small or midsize crossover SUV thanks to their choice of four-cylinder or V6 power, roomy interiors, available third-row seat and extensive warranty coverage.

 Current Kia Sorento

-The Sorento's base 2.4-liter four-cylinder generates 191 horsepower and 181 pound-feet of torque, while the uplevel engine, a 3.3-liter V6, makes 290 hp and 252 lb-ft of torque.
-Both are matched to a six-speed automatic transmission, and there is a choice of standard front-wheel drive or optional all-wheel drive.
+The Sorento's base 2.4-liter four-cylinder generates 185 horsepower and 178 pound-feet of torque, and it's standard on L and LX trims.
+A 2.0-liter turbocharged four-cylinder engine is available on EX models, and this powerplant produces 240 hp and 260 lb-ft of torque.
+The top-of-the-line engine is a 3.3-liter V6 that churns out 290 hp and 252 lb-ft of torque.
+This V6 is standard on the SX and SX Limited and optional on EX and LX models.
+All engines are matched to a six-speed automatic transmission, and there is a choice of standard front-wheel drive or optional all-wheel drive.

 If you are looking for older years, visit our used Kia Sorento page.

 For more on past Kia Sorento models, view our Kia Sorento history page.